cpondoc/cs224w-project/README.md

-# Exploring the Impacts of Architecture and Scale on GNN Performance on Relational Data
+# Exploring the Impacts of GNN Architecture and Scale on Learning from Relational Data

 By: Joseph Guman, Atindra Jha, and Christopher Pondoc